andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "As you should be!"

+"Do you mind if I stop at the store for groceries for dinner?"

+"Of course not!"

+Big Tom pulls off into a _______ (grocery store) where he navigates his cart with the deftness of Ayrton Senna ___spelling___ at Monaco 1986???
+As I must imagine most grocery runs in Norway begin, ours begins at the fish counter.
+Big Tom has the personality that I can't tell if he has known this pescine professional for years or has just met him.
+While they presumably discuss fish stuff I walk the length of his case, admiring the fishes he has mongered.

+In the middle of conversing about our goings since my last annual (hopefully) visit to Norway Big Tom casually whips together a truffle roasted Halibut, seared broccolini, braised mushrooms, blistered tomatoes, and mashed potatoes. all paired with a sauvignon blanc.

+Gratitude

+We ferry our supper to the rooftop deck, overlooking the southern reaches of the *Oslofjord*.

+"How close are you to the sea?"
+Big Tom asks me in a tone that suggests proximity to the sea is a essential to the human condition as oxygen.

+"Pretty close actually, it's only about 3 hours"

+"Oh.. ok" remarks Big Tom, hiding a pained expression.

+I was excited to tell Big Tom how close I lived to the sea.
+One of my favorite __benefits__ of living in the Triangle of North Carolina is our proximity to the sea.
+3 hours to the mountains and 3 hours to the sea.
+What could be better?

+Big Tom lives 2 hours from the mountains and could kick a soccer ball into the sea.

+That's better.

 <h4 class="article-subheader">Euros</h4>
 Unfortunately my time spent with Sondre is limited.
-My trip coincides with the UEFA European Championships
+My trip coincides with the UEFA European  Championship soccer tournament.

 Shooting pool with Brage's friends texting with Shannon

-We got too nervous and made our own travel luck
+"We got too nervous and made our own travel luck"

-Ok, I feel much better that you are all sorted out, I'm going to hit the sack, it's way past my bedtime.
+"Ok, I feel much better that you are all sorted out, I'm going to hit the sack, it's way past my bedtime."